 An early version of this note appeared as TR20-104 of ECCC.
 At that time, we were unaware of the fact that the main results were essentially proved before by Boix-Adsera, Brennan, and Bresler [BBB19].
+The current version follows our original presentation, but includes a comparision to the result of [BBB19, Thm.
+II.9].

-1 Introduction
+1 Overview

-For a constant integer $t \ge 3$, finding t-cliques in graphs and determining their mere existence are archetypical computational problems within the frameworks of parameterized complexity and fine grained complexity (see, e.g., [FG06] and [W15], resp.).
+For a constant integer $t \ge 3$ , finding t-cliques in graphs and determining their mere existence are archetypical computational problems within the frameworks of parameterized complexity (see, e.g., [FG06]) and fine grained complexity (see, e.g., [W15]).
 The complexity of counting the number of t-cliques has also been studied (see, e.g., [GR18, BBB19]).
 In this note, we consider a variant of the latter problem; specifically, the problem of counting the number of t-cliques mod 2.